78% percents of US photographers say their photos were being used illegally. Most likely your photos were stolen too

 Okay, my photo is stolen.
 What’s next?

-The first option you have is to do nothing.
+- The first option you have is to do nothing.
 For example, if the copyright infringer is in a foreign country where copyright law is weak or doesn’t exist, you may decide that it’s not worth your effort to fight the infringement.
+You may also want to create a watermark for your photos.

 All websites require a web server to work.
 Web servers are operated by web-hosting companies which lease web servers and don’t own websites running on them.